tobka777/zedd2/README.md

 ## Feature 📝

-- Task selection or input windows
-- Main window with movable and stretchable task tiles
-- Arrow buttons and buttons for changing days, weeks, or months
-- Reservation button
-- Trash button for deleting all reservations
-- Three dashes button in the upper right corner for accessing and customizing the application settings
-- Work time clock for the application with stop option
+- Tasks exported to the Clarity system with the option of automatic submission.
-- Name change button
+- Export can also take place in the background.
+- Work clock time.
+- Tasks can be linked to Jira tasks.
-- Import button for importing data from the Clarity system.
+- Importing data from the Clarity system.
-- Summary window for work hours in the bottom part of the interface
+- Summary window for work hours.
-- Submit button for sending the set information to the Clarity system with the option of automatic submission.
+- Overview of working time and overtime.
+- Automatic pause of working time when computer is inactive.
+- Forecast possible with a substitute button.
-- Tasks can be linked to Jira tasks
+- Individual names for tasks that can be assigned to a Clarity task with a comment.
+- Automatic detection of holidays by country and federal state.

 ## Screenshots 📺